 Charlotte: Yeah and so we can kind of keep an eye out and ear out for those--

-Charlotte: What did you exactly, what is that exactly mean when she was talking about this, by the time were together again that'll be lovely to see what unfolds.
+Charlotte: What did you exactly, what did Deb exactly mean when she was talking about this, by the time were together again that'll be lovely to see what unfolds.

 Deb: This one is called "Feeling the Face Heart Connection".

-Charlotte: And so power—powerful, powerful sensing of the giving and receiving and how that's all connected in this whole system.
+Charlotte: And powerful, powerful sensing of the giving and receiving and how that's all connected in this whole system.

 Charlotte: So many things and will look forward to more.